 Contact Kris Allen or Greta Hanson Maurer

 RULES AND REGULATIONS - Updated 5.2019

-1. You must have a family member that already is interred in a lot at the Beulah Cemetery or you have been a resident in the Beulah area for at least five (5) years, past or present. (“Family member” for all purposes under these regulations shall mean a grandparent, parent, child or grandchild or spouses of family member who is the owner or legal holder of a deed, issued by the Beulah Cemetery. ) Lot may only be considered for purchase at the time of death of a resident.
+1. You must be a resident in the Beulah area for at least five (5) years, past or present. (“Family member” for all purposes under these regulations shall mean a grandparent, parent, child or grandchild or spouses of family member who is the owner or legal holder of a deed, issued by the Beulah Cemetery. ) Lot may only be considered for purchase at the time of death of a resident.

 • Owner of the deed may give another family member written permission to be buried in that space.
 In the absence of such written permission, any person claiming a right to use or to designate the use of a grave space must present some sort of proof to obtain a transfer of deed from the Beulah Cemetery through the Beulah Historical Society.

 2. Charges for lots are $600 for burial lots, 10 feet by 10 feet (10’ x 10’).
 This will accommodate 2 caskets and/or up to 4 cremations (if no caskets, 6 cremations).
 Prices are subject to change without notice.